storybookjs/frontpage/src/content/docs/faq.md

 ## Error: No angular.json file found

 Storybook can be set up for both single-project and multi-project Angular workspaces.
-To set up Storybook for a project, run `npx storybook@latest init` at the root of the workspace where the `angular.json` file is located.
+To set up Storybook for a project, run `npx storybook@next init` at the root of the workspace where the `angular.json` file is located.
 During initialization, the `.storybook` folder will be created and the `angular.json` file will be edited to add the Storybook configuration for the selected project.
 It's important to run the command at the root level to ensure that Storybook detects all projects correctly.

 ## How can I opt-out of Angular Ivy?